kuesterst/ThermalPigR/README.md

 # ThermalPigR
-This repo is considered as supplementary data for the paper "An approach towards a practicable assessment of neonatal piglet body core temperature using automatic object detection based on thermal images" The the main software for this application is R Studio, which should be installed on your system (version 2022.02.3 Build 492 or higher) with R version **>=4.1**.
+This repo is considered as supplementary data for the paper "An approach towards a practicable assessment of neonatal piglet body core temperature using automatic object detection based on thermal images" The main software for this application is R Studio, which should be installed on your system (version 2022.02.3 Build 492 or higher) with R version **>=4.1**.

 ## Software requirement and setup
 Download this repository and unzip to your preferred path.